Question: Is Drinking Cold Water During or After Exercise Good or Bad?

 Cold Water and Cold Drinks Rehydrate FasterResearch has shown that cold water passes through the stomach faster and is therefore sent to the intestines for quicker absorption.
-During and after exercise, you want to rapidly replace fluids lost due to sweat, so cold water and cold sports drinks are preferred.
+During and after exercise, you want to rapidly replace fluids lost due to sweat, so cold water and cold sports drinks are preferred to room temperature drinks.

 Cold Water and Cold Drinks Taste BetterAnother reason for drinking cold drinks is that most people find that they taste better, making you more likely to drink more and to drink more often.
 That helps prevent dehydration.

 Cold Water Does Not Cause CancerAbout.com's Urban Legends Guide dispels another myth, that cold water after a meal causes cancer.
 No, it doesn't.